datascisteven/Automated-Hate-Tweet-Detection/README.md

 # Data Sources:

+**Davidson Dataset:**

+This is the original dataset I started with due to its availability with the actual text of the hate tweets.
+I wanted to start working on the project ahead of getting approved for the Twitter developer account.

+The Davidson Dataset contains 24,802 tweets with 5.77% labeled as hate, 77.43% as offensive, and 16.80% as Neutral using crowdsourcing for annotating the tweets into the 3 classes.

 **Aristotle University Dataset:**

 This dataset was collected to investigate large scale crowdsourcing and characterization of Twitter abusive behavior.
 There were four categories of tweets identified: normal, spam, abusive and hateful.
 I subsetted the hateful tweets to add 3635 more instances of the minority class.
 The dataset contains tweet ID numbers to allow us to use Twitter API to download the tweet text and metadata.